 Health and Safety on Specialty Crop Farms

 H-2 Visa Applicant Processing

 (April 15, 2020) The Department of Labor announced grant funding for migrant and seasonal farm workers to support the economic stability of farmworkers through the National Farmworker Jobs Program (NFJP).
-Grants will support projects designed to help farmworkers and their dependents acquire necessary skills in agriculture, and projects that assist workers in securing safe and sanitary permanent and temporary housing.
 Additional information on NJFP grants can be found here.

 USDA has been working diligently with DOL, DHS, and State to limit the disruption in the H-2A workforce caused by COVID-19.
-Today the State Department took additional steps to increase processing of H-2 visa holders through consulates around the world.
-USDA applauds these modifications and the expansion of interview waiver eligibility to ensure that the majority of H-2 processing can continue.
 Specifically: